Cataphatic theology: Eastern Orthodoxy

 In the Eastern Orthodox Church, kataphatic theology can lead to some knowledge of God, but in an imperfect way.
 The perfect and only way which is fitting in regard of God is the apophatic way, as the kataphatic way has as its object that which exists, but God is beyond all existing.

 Roman Catholicism

+Prominent theologians like Saint Augustine and Saint Ignatius of Loyola used cataphatic and apophatic theology.
+Saint Augustine wrote "if you can grasp [God], it isn’t God."
+Saint Ignatius of Loyola created a series of meditations to assist people in the discovery of God's presence and will in their lives.
+In the book containing these meditations, the meditator is asked to consider God in nature, His infinite care and attention to both His creations and His own self.